KittyCAD/modeling-app/README.md

 ## Running a development build

 First, [install Rust via `rustup`](https://www.rust-lang.org/tools/install).
 This project uses a lot of Rust compiled to [WASM](https://webassembly.org/) within it.
+We always use the latest stable version of Rust, so you may need to run `rustup update stable`.
 Then, run:

 ```
 yarn install